greghendershott/rackjure/README.md

 argument to `(number->string 16)`: `(number->string #|here|# 16)`.

 > **NOTE:** Unlike Clojure, `,` is not whitespace in Racket.
 If you
-> want a variation of the Cloure convention of using `,` to help show
+> want a variation of the Clojure convention of using `,` to help show
 > the insertion point, I suppose you could use `#||#` comments.
 But
 > you'll probably find you don't really need to.